Below, you’ll find my personal CFA level 3 applications of economic analysis notes…

 Forward Earnings Yield with Gordon Growth Model

-Yardeni Model improves upon the Fed Model by incorporating some risk with a Moody’s A-rated corporate bond… and also using dividend over earnings.
+Yardeni Model improves upon the Fed Model by incorporating some risk with a Moody’s A-rated corporate bond… and also using long-term expected earnings growth.

 Cyclically Adjusted P/E Ratio (aka CAPE and Shiller’s P/E) takes the moving average of 10 years of real (CPI adjusted) earnings.